 Approximately two thirds of the global burden of adverse events resulting from unsafe care, including the disability-adjusted life years lost from them, occurs in low- and middle-income countries.
 Patient harm due to adverse events is one of the top 10 causes of death and disability in the world.
-Available evidence suggests that annually 134 million adverse events due to unsafe care occur in hospitals in low- and middle-income countries, contributing to 2.6 million deaths.
+Available evidence suggests that annually 134 million adverse events due to unsafe care occur in hospitals in low- and middle-income countries, contributing to 2.6 million deaths.9

 In high-income countries, it is estimated that one in every 10 patients is harmed while receiving hospital care.
-The harm can be caused by a range of adverse events, with nearly 50% of them being preventable.
-Globally, as many as four in 10 patients are harmed in primary and outpatient health care.
+10 The harm can be caused by a range of adverse events, with nearly 50% of them being preventable.
+11 Globally, as many as four in 10 patients are harmed in primary and outpatient health care.
 Up to 80% of harm is preventable.
 The most detrimental errors are related to diagnosis, prescription and the use of medicines.
+12

-In OECD countries, 15% of total hospital activity and expenditure is a direct result of harmful incidents.
+In the Organisation for Economic Cooperation and Development (OECD) member countries, 15% of total hospital activity and expenditure is a direct result of harmful incidents.13